 If you really truly stand before God and tell God that you never have any doubt, God knows you are a liar or you puff your self up into delusion that you are better than the original disciples and apostles.
 Overcoming doubt is a strengthening over spirit within you and faith and belief.
 With no doubts ever you deny the gift that God has given us of free will.
 It means that you do not Love the Lord by your choice but as an automaton robot, and that is not who we are made to be..

 The Tempest, the feeding of the 5,000 the worries expressed, the request to say goodbye before following -- all instances of doubt.
 And yet Jesus loved them and Loves them.
-So we just in general we see that doubting begets learning and strengthening.
-And when overcome brings stronger faith and belief and love.
+So we just in general see that doubting begets learning and strengthening.
+And when we overcome it brings stronger faith and belief and love.

 Jesus Love Agnostics and if we ask will give us proof